seangatua/cse15l-lab-reports/lab9.md

-Instead of returning the fractional portion, I've programed the function to return the difference of decimal portion and the fractional.\
+Instead of returning the fractional portion, I've programmed the function to return the difference of decimal portion and the fractional.\
-That is why the function returns a double value with whole digits instead of a double value less than or equal to 0.\
+That is why the function returns a double value with a whole digit instead of a double value less than or equal to 0.\

 DIRECTORY: ~/Documents/GitHub/week9/lab9test.java\
 JAVA FILE: ~/lab9test.java\